AkiriJones/UFundProject/docs/DesignDoc.md

 > _**[Sprint 2 & 4]** Provide a high-level overview of the domain for this application.
 You
 > can discuss the more important domain entities and their relationship
 > to each other._

+>(Sprint 2)The uFund app is a web application that can create and manage “needs” that can then be funded by Helpers.
+Managers create and edit these needs.
+Key domain entities include the U-Fund Manager that creates, manages, and removes needs that get funded.
+These needs are stored in the Cupboard which holds all of the needs.
+The Needs Cupboard holds all needs that can get funded, they have attributes for cost, quantity, name and type.
+Helpers can browse the Cupboard for needs and also sort and search it.
+A Helper can select needs to fund from the Cupboard and add or remove needs from their Basket before finally checking out where a Transaction is recorded.
+The Basket holds the Helper’s selected needs before they check out.
+Transactions record the details of the funded need, it includes the date, cost, and items funded.

 ## Architecture and Design